Lovepreet008/deep-learning-challenge/README.md

 3. Tweaking training parameters (epochs, learning rate, etc.).
 4. After at least three attempts at optimization, a new Google Colab file named AlphabetSoupCharity_Optimization.ipynb is created.
 The dataset is preprocessed, and a new neural network model is designed and trained for improved accuracy.
 The final results are saved and exported to an HDF5 file named AlphabetSoupCharity_Optimization.h5.

+Loss: 0.5582514405250549, Accuracy: 0.7336443066596985

+## Libraries
+Import the following libararies for this model : from sklearn.model_selection import train_test_split, from sklearn.preprocessing import StandardScaler, import pandas as pd and import tensorflow as tf.